Insurance Claim Recovery Support exclusively represents commercial Policyholders.

 Our Texas clients have already received over $3,000,000 in undisputed advance insurance claim payments for flood and wind damaged buildings since Hurricane Harvey struck.

-Today, many property and business owners are still dealing with the aftermath of Hurricane damage insurance claims in Florida and other states from last year.
+Property & business owners dealing with the Hurricane damage insurance claims in Texas trust ICRS.

-Most commercial hurricnae damage insurance claims in the United States are grossly underpaid.
+Most commercial hurricane damage insurance claims in the United States are grossly underpaid.

 When wind interacts with a building, both positive and negative (i.e., suction) pressures occur simultaneously.
 (Note: negative pressures are less than ambient pressure, and positive pressures are greater than ambient pressure.)
 An office building must have sufficient strength to resist the applied loads in order to prevent wind-induced building failure.
 The magnitude of the pressures is a function of the following primary factors:

 When a building is pressurized, the internal pressure pushes up on the roof.
 This push from below the roof is combined with the suction above the roof, resulting in an increased wind load on the roof.
 The internal pressure also pushes on the side and rear walls.
 This outward push is combined with the suction on the exterior side of these walls.
 Therefore, a pressurized building increases the wind load on the side and rear walls (see Figure 4) as well as on the roof.

 Wind speed increases with height above the ground.
 Therefore, the taller the office building, the greater the speed and, hence, the greater the wind loads on the building.